UW Data Science for Social Good ProgramBill Howe2019-02-07T09:09:05+00:00

 The Data Science for Social Good summer program brings together students, stakeholders, data and domain researchers to work on focused, collaborative projects for societal benefit.

-Applications for 2019 open in January
+Applications for 2019 now open

-Sixteen DSSG Student Fellows will be selected to work on data-intensive projects that have concrete relevance and social impact.
+Approximately sixteen DSSG Student Fellows will be selected to work on data-intensive projects that have concrete relevance and social impact.
 Students are expected to work closely and collaboratively with team members onsite for the duration of the 10-week (June – Aug) program.

 We invite proposals for 10-week data-intensive research projects to be undertaken each summer.
 We welcome proposals submitted by academic researchers, public agencies, non-profit entities, and industry.
 Submissions will open in early 2019.